iPersonic Blog

 About the iPersonic Personality Test

 Our free personality test is extrapolated from a typology which was originally developed by the psychoanalyst Carl Gustaf Jung and later differentiated by Isabel Meyers and Katherine Briggs.
-This typology is based on different temperaments and attitudes respectively that are widely held to be hereditary.
-They take influence on our perceptions, thought process, feelings and behavior.
-This typology is based on four opposite pairs of personality dimensions.
-These are: Continue reading ...
+Continue reading ...

 How to fight procrastination